Zergleb/UnityNotes/SpaceShooterNotes.md

 Mobile shaders are more efficient and are mostly the same.
 By choosing to use the mobile additive instead of additive we lose the ability to change the tint on the lazer bolt.

 Personal observation is that we should have the bolt be kinematic so that it does not interact with the physics in the game.

+In order to get things like directions we can say things like transform.forward possibly getting other relative directions we can grab them from the transform.